Vyral/base-template/_posts/2022-01-14-6-tips-for-winterizing-your-home.md

 It’s getting colder out there, so it’s important to make sure your home is winterized.
 If you fail to do so, you could be losing a lot of heat and money in the process. **Here’s your home-winterization checklist:**

 * Have your plumbing checked for leaks.
 You can get sensors for your pipes that will alert you to issues.
-* Weatherstrip your home.
-If you get weatherstripping around your doors and thresholds, it can prevent warm air from escaping or cold air from leaking inside.&nbsp;&nbsp;
+* Weather strip your home.
+If you get weather stripping around your doors and thresholds, it can prevent warm air from escaping or cold air from leaking inside.&nbsp;&nbsp;
 * Check your windows&nbsp;
 * Make sure your attic is properly insulated.
 * Have your furnace serviced and checked.&nbsp;